-5.4.1 Non-empty value fields must be specified for each Mnemonic Keyword provided.All Data Records containing a Mnemonic Keyword shall also contain a time and a Measurement Field for each of the Measurements specified by the Mnemonic Keyword.

-5.4.2 The number of valueMeasurement Fields for each Mnemonic Keyword provided must equal the number in the "ValueMeasurement Count" field of the Mnemonic Keyword.

-5.4.3 If the "Data FormatMeasurement Type" field exists in the Mnemonic the format of the value-measurements in each Measurement fields Field for each Mnemonic Keyword provided shall be the same as the formats specified in the -- "Data FormatMeasurement Type" field of the Mnemonic Keyword.

-5.4.45.4.3.1 Integer values shall consist of a sequence of decimal digits with an optional leading sign ('+' or '-').
+- 5.4.1 All Data Records containing a Mnemonic Keyword shall also contain a time and a Measurement Field for each of the Measurements specified by the Mnemonic Keyword. - 5.4.2 The number of Measurement Fields for each Mnemonic Keyword provided must equal the number in the "Measurement Count" field of the Mnemonic Keyword. - 5.4.3 If the Measurement Type field exists in the Mnemonic the format of the measurements in each Measurement Field for each Mnemonic Keyword provided shall be the same as the format specified in the "Measurement Type field of the Mnemonic Keyword. - 5.4.3.1 Integer values shall consist of a sequence of decimal digits with an optional leading sign ('+' or '-').
 If the sign is omitted, '+' shall be assumed.
-Leading zeros may be used.

-NOTE - The range of values that may be expressed as an integer is:
+Leading zeros may be used.NOTE The range of values that may be expressed as an integer is:

+-2 147 483 648

+$$\leq x \leq +2$$

--2 147 483 648 <= $x \le +2$ 147 483 647 (i.e., $-2^{31} \le x \le 2^{31}-1$ ).
+147 483 647 (i.e., $-2^{31} \leq x \leq 2^{31}-1$).

-5.4.5 Non-integer numeric values may be expressed in either fixed-point or exponential notation.
-Both representations may be used within a NHM.

-5.4.3.2 Fields expressed in floating point notation shall consist of a mantissa and an optional exponent.

-5.4.3.2.1 Non-integer numeric values expressed in fixed-point notation The mantissa shall consist consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign ('+' or '-').
-If the sign is omitted, '+' shall be assumed.
-Leading and trailing zeros may be used.

-5.4.3.2.1.1 -At least one digit shall be used before and after a decimal point.

-5.4.65.4.3.2.1.2 The number of digits shall be 16 or fewer.

-5.4.3.2.2 The optional exponent shall follow the last digit of the mantissa.
-Non-integer numeric values expressed in exponential notation shall consist of a sign, a mantissa, an alphabetic character indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules:

-5.4.75.4.3.2.2.1 The exponent shall start with the character 'E' or 'e'.

-NOTE - The character 'E" or 'e' separates the mantissa value from the exponent value.

-5.4.3.2.2.
-The sign may be '+' or '-'.
-If the sign is omitted, '+' shall be assumed.An optional sign character '+' (ASCII character 43) or '-' (ASCII character 45) may follow first character in the exponent.

-5.4.3.2.2.3 Following the separator character or the optional sign character the exponent shall contain an integer.

-5.4.7.15.4.3.3 Any omitted sign characters in numeric fields shall be construed to mean a positive sign.

-5.4.7.2 The mantissa must be a string of no more than 16 decimal digits with a decimal point '.' in the second position of the ASCII string, separating the integer portion of the mantissa from the fractional part of the mantissa.

-5.4.7.3 The character used to denote exponentiation shall be 'E' or 'e'.
-If the character indicating the exponent and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed-point value).

-5.4.7.4 The exponent must be an integer, and must have a '+' sign (ASCII Character 43), a '-' sign (ASCII Character 43) or neither.
-If the sign is omitted, then '+' is assumed).

-5.4.7.5 Note:NOTES - The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
-The minimum positive floatingpoint value is approximately 4.94E-324, with 16 significant decimal digits precision.
-The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
+- 5.4.3.2 Fields expressed in floating point notation shall consist of a mantissa and an optional exponent. - 5.4.3.2.1 The mantissa shall consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign ('+' or '-'). - 5.4.3.2.1.1 At least one digit shall be used before and after a decimal point. - 5.4.3.2.1.2 The number of digits shall be 16 or fewer. - 5.4.3.2.2 The optional exponent shall follow the last digit of the mantissa. - 5.4.3.2.2.1 The exponent shall start with the character 'E' or 'e'. - NOTE The character 'E" or 'e' separates the mantissa value from the exponent value. - 5.4.3.2.2.2 An optional sign character '+' (ASCII character 43) or '-' (ASCII character 45) may follow first character in the exponent. - 5.4.3.2.2.3 Following the separator character or the optional sign character the exponent shall contain an integer. - 5.4.3.3 Any omitted sign characters in numeric fields shall be construed to mean a positive sign. - 5.4.3.4 NOTES The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
 The minimum positive floating-point value is approximately 4.94E-324, with 16 significant decimal digits precision.

-5.4.7.65.4.3.4 NOTE - These specifications for integer, fixed-point, and and floating-point values conform to the XML specifications for the data types four-byte integer 'xsd:int', 'decimal', and 'double', respectively (see references\References\[1] and [2]).
-The specifications for floating-point values conform to the IEEE 754 double precision type (see reference\Reference[6]).
+These specifications for integer and floating-point values conform to the XML specifications for the data types four-byte integer 'xsd:int', 'decimal', and 'double', respectively (see References [1] and [2]).
+The specifications for floating-point values conform to the IEEE 754 double precision type (see Reference [6]).
 Floating-point numbers in IEEE extended-single or IEEE extended-double precision may be represented, but do require an ICD between participating agencies because of their implementation specific attributes.
 The special values 'NaN', '-Inf', '+Inf', and '-0' are not supported in the NHM.